sartaj/inject.js/README.md

 **NOTE: This module is currently in development and not ready for production.**

-Simple and small library to inject resources into DOM at any time.
+Simple and small library client-side browser library to inject resources into DOM at any time.

 ## API
 ```